 Vulnerability management is a cyclical process of identifying, assessing, remediating and reporting vulnerabilities and threats in a network.
 Vulnerabilities and threats require a different response depending on the type.
 Software vulnerabilities in a network are usually remediated by applying patches, the practice of which is called patch management.
 In that sense, patch management is an integral part of vulnerability management.

 Modern enterprises are rooted in technology and often rely on applications and browsers to carry out business processes.
-In order to prevent their systems and the data stored in them, such as personal end-user information and customer payment information, from being breached and to prevent denial of service attacks and unauthorized exploits, organizations conduct regular and thorough vulnerability management programs to ward off any threats and vulnerabilities.
+In order to prevent their systems and the data stored in them, such as personal end-user information and customer payment information, from being breached and to prevent denial of service attacks and unauthorized exploits, organizations conduct regular and thorough vulnerability management process to ward off any threats and vulnerabilities.